Přimda: Transport

-The D5 motorway passes through the northern part of the municipal territory.
+The D5 motorway (part of the European route E50), which connects Plzeň with the Czech-German border in Rozvadov, passes through the northern part of the municipal territory.

 Sights

 The town is known for the Romanesque Přimda Castle, a ruin of the second oldest castle in the country (after Prague Castle).
 It is located on the Přimda hill.
 A massive prismatic tower from the first half of the 12th century has been preserved.
+The ruin is protected as a national cultural monument.
+Today it is owned by the state and offers guided tours.